aquaranto/PineLTPAnswers/README.md

 **5.2.1AngryBoss.rb**

-As the user what they want.
+Ask the user what they want.
 Throw them out of your office and fire them!

+**5.2.2TableOfContents**

+Display a table of contents using .ljust(), .rjust(), and .center().